×

 Since 1998, George Landrith has served as the President and CEO of Frontiers of Freedom – a public policy think tank devoted to promoting a strong national defense, free markets, individual liberty, and constitutionally limited government.
 Frontiers of Freedom is recognized as a national leader on many of the most important issues facing America today – including: national security and defense, constitutional freedoms, market-based environmental solutions, energy, tax reform, property rights, and regulatory reform.

 In 1994 and 1996, Landrith was the Republican candidate for the U.S. House of Representatives from Virginia’s Fifth Congressional District.
 He also served on the Albemarle County (Virginia) School Board from 1992 through 1995.
 He was appointed by then Governor George Allen and confirmed by the General Assembly to serve on the Virginia Workforce 2000 Advocacy Council.
-As an adjunct professor at the George Mason School of Law, Landrith has taught constitutional law, appellate advocacy, and legal writing.
-Landrith also teaches at the Leadership Institute’s candidate school.
+Landrith also teaches at the Leadership Institute’s candidate and campaign management school.

-Dr. Miklos K. Radvanyi, Senior Vice President
+Miklos K. Radvanyi, Vice President, Foreign & International Policy

-Scott L. Vanatter, Vice President
+Scott L. Vanatter, Vice President, Domestic Policy

-Scott Vanatter, Vice President for Operations at Frontiers of Freedom, began his career in sales and marketing with Xerox Corporation.
+Scott Vanatter, Vice President of Domestic Policy at Frontiers of Freedom, began his career in sales and marketing with Xerox Corporation.
 He has over thirty years of corporate, M&A, and entrepreneurial experience.
 He has been a key player in several successful software startups.
 He co-founded two political action committees (one on fiscal and transportation issues, the other on family values).
 He also co-founded the Access Technology Association.
 Prior political and public policy positions include, Chief Operating Officer at the Corporation for Executive Studies, and Regional Director at the Business-Industry Political Action Committee.

 He has spoken on such business issues as software and IT security, and on various political issues from fundraising to the founding fathers.
 He earned a bachelor’s degree in business administration with a minor in finance from California State University, Fullerton’s College of Business and Economics.